Deeper Smart Sonar Pro+ vs FishHunter 3D Head to Head

 That’s not to say the PRO+ isn’t an exceptional portable fishfinder because it is.
 It offers solid all-around performance and boasts a comprehensive bathymetric mapping system that delivers high-quality maps that will only enhance your fishing accuracy.
 In addition, the Deeper’s smaller size/weight and longer range Wi-Fi reach make it a great choice for those who plan on strictly fishing from shore.

 But for other avid anglers, especially anyone kayak fishing, inshore/lake fishing from a small boat or other watercraft or just looking for the best all-around portable/castable fish finder available today, the FishHunter 3D portable fish finder offers more top-line technology and forward-thinking features than most of the competition.
-It is our pick our pick here in a close call, but you can’t go wrong with either of these two great products!
+It is our pick here in a very close call, but you can’t go wrong with either of these two great products!

 Tight lines and see you again soon!